BNP Paribas Logo

 BNP Paribas Logo History

-The BNP Paribas group appeared in 2000, but it is difficult to call it young because it included two banks with a 150-year history.
-They both appeared as a result of the merger of other structures that set themselves different goals.
-The final merger of BNP and Paribas allowed them to strengthen their presence in the international market.
+The BNP Paribas group emerged in 2000, but it is difficult to call it young, as it included two banks with 150-year histories.
+They both resulted from the merger of other structures that set themselves different goals.
+The final merger of BNP and Paribas strengthened their presence in the international market.
 Moreover, the leaders have retained the names of two financial institutions at once, indicating respect for their traditions.

-But the original corporate identity could not be saved: the new group needed something revolutionary that could distinguish it from competitors.
+But the original corporate identity could not be preserved: the new group needed something revolutionary to distinguish it from competitors.
 Therefore, the famous BNP emblem with the letter “B” surrounded by green dots is a thing of the past.
 The modern project received the same modern logo as itself.
 Despite a little experimentation with the design, the original concept has not changed.

 What is BNP Paribas?